 This is what my home studio looks like now…

 I’ve learned many lessons along the way, which I share in The Business of Personal Training.
 If you’re thinking about building your own private studio, you should check it out.
-It’s available on Kindle or you can view a video presentation online.
+You can also view my video presentation online.

 P.S.
 If you’re looking to pick up some fitness equipment for home, here are some suggestions:

-- For resistance bands, this is the best option.
-You’ll need to purchase two sets of these bands.
+- Resistance bands: This is the best option.
+You’ll need to purchase two sets.

-- For a stability ball, buy a good one!
-This is a high-density one, but you’ll need a better pump.
-This is the one that I recommend.
+- Stability ball: Buy a good one!
+Here’s a high-density option, but you’ll need a better pump.
+This is the one I recommend.

-- For adjustable dumbbells, the Bowflex SelectTech is an excellent choice.
+- Adjustable dumbbells: The Bowflex SelectTech is an excellent choice.

-- For a doorway chin-up bar, this one is pretty good.
-A wall mount is better (you can do some abdominal work on it as well), but the best option would be a ceiling mount.
+- Doorway chin-up bar: This one is pretty good.
+A wall mount is better (you can do some abdominal work on it too), but the best option is a ceiling mount.

-- For various barbells and weight sets, adjustable benches with attachments, and adjustable cable units, you can look into local outfits like The Treadmill Factory, Fitness Avenue, or Fitness Depot.
+- For barbells, benches, weight sets, and cable units, check out local retailers like The Treadmill Factory, Fitness Avenue, or Fitness Depot.

-- If you would like to have your home gym custom designed and installed for you, contact Tyrone Estabrook at Gymscape and let him know that I sent you.
+- If you want a custom-designed home gym, contact Tyrone Estabrook at Gymscape and let him know I sent you.